wixtoolset/web/src/Docusaurus/docs/wix3.md

 * [WiX Toolset Visual Studio 2010 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2010Extension)

-## Development Builds
+### Development Builds

-These have the latest changes, but may introduce unexpected bugs.
+Development builds have the latest changes, but may introduce unexpected bugs.
 These are **not** considered to be production-ready.

-If you are still interested, you can find them <a href="/releases/development/">here</a>.
+The latest development build is [v3.14.0.6526](/releases/v3-14-0-6526/), published on 26-May-2022.